nondejus/squid/README.md

     4
 ```

-to actually run all of these commands we submit 1 job to tesla
+To actually run all of these commands we submit 1 job to tesla using the
+`snakecharmer.sh` script.

 ```bash
 bsub < snakecharmer.sh
 ```

-this script will run the snakemake pipeline.
+This script will run the snakemake pipeline.
 By default the script will only use up to 24 cores at a time.
 You can modify this limit if necessary by editing the following in `snakecharmer.sh`

-Change jobs # and the all_threads argument to modify the number of cores or jobs run at one time.
+Change jobs # and the all_threads argument to modify the number of jobs or cores run at one time.
 ```bash
 snakemake --drmaa "$args" \
     --snakefile Snakefile \